 Student teams will prepare and bring posters to the CCIC Boot Camp as part of their participation in a national poster session and reception.
-The Student Poster session is traditionally held on Capitol Hill-and pending the opening of federal buildings for public receptions-will be held there.
-An alternative downtown D.C. reception site will be selected if the poster session cannot be held on Capitol Hill due to COVID restrictions.
+The Student Poster session is traditionally held on Capitol Hill or at the U.S. Library of Congress.
+The poster session location will be shared with the acceptance letters to the finalist teams.